Clare Bryden. Blackberrying for beginners. Resurgence Magazine, Sep/Oct 2013. Issue available to purchase on Resurgence website.

 Ludwell is a precious piece of countryside, a promise of the Haldon Hills and rural Devon beyond.
 When on my usual walk I emerge into the amphitheatres, it is possible to escape the traffic noise, housing estate and business parks, lie cocooned in a bowl of grass bounded by coppice, and gaze at the sky where a buzzard may be wheeling.
 There are cattle grazing during the summer months, two cherry orchards old and new, managed woodland and meadows, and – most importantly today – miles of hedges.
 And hedges mean brambles, and brambles mean free foraging.

-As I go through the kissing gate, I hold my next-door neighbours in my mind’s eye.
+As I go through the kissing gate, I hold some of my neighbours in my mind’s eye.
 To my wonder, they say they have hardly ever been ‘down the hill’, and almost in the same breath add that they would love to live in the middle of nowhere.
 Perhaps as children, they missed out on blackberrying.
 They may never have been given an old ice-cream tub, and told to pick over there, and not to argue with your brother over the best bushes, and not to pick too low, and mind the nettles.
 Perhaps they never even buy blackberries from the supermarket.
 And to be frank, why on earth would they, at £2.50 per 150g of engorged insipidity, inert, tinged with red and immured in a plastic sarcophagus?

 I start picking, and my musing turns to foraging – my mythic ancestors surviving on nuts and berries, and its modern incarnations as wilderness food and forest gardening.
 Elizabeth Barrett Browning disparages plucking blackberries as the action of people who do not see earth “crammed with heaven” and “every common bush afire with God”.
 To my mind, blackberries are part of that fire, and I pick them in a spirit of celebration.